-Clearly, work-related anxiety is a complex issue, both in terms of breaking down barriers to allow open discussion between employers and employees of workplace anxiety, and also with regard to accurate diagnosis, not only due to the true root of a person’s anxiety being difficult to pinpoint (especially if a person is facing several stressors in their life), but also due to there being different levels of anxiety, including:
+Clearly, work-related anxiety is a complex issue, both in terms of breaking down barriers to allow open discussion between employers and employees of workplace anxiety, and also with regard to accurate diagnosis.
+This is not only due to the true root of a person’s anxiety being difficult to pinpoint (especially if a person is facing several stressors in their life), but also due to there being different levels of anxiety, including:

-GAD occurs when someone feels anxious about a number of things on most days over a long period of time – 6 months or more – and is likely to occur in conjunction with another mental health condition, such as depression;
+- Generalised Anxiety Disorder (GAD) – GAD occurs when someone feels anxious about a number of things on most days over a long period of time – 6 months or more – and is likely to occur in conjunction with another mental health condition, such as depression.

-Social Anxiety Disorder occurs when someone feels very fearful about a particular situation and it interferes with life.
+- Social Anxiety Disorder (a ‘Phobia’) – Social Anxiety Disorder occurs when someone feels very fearful about a particular situation and it interferes with life.
 A common example is a fear of attending social events.
-Other phobias include fear of being away from home (agoraphobia), or fear of blood, injury, or injections;
+Other phobias include fear of being away from home (agoraphobia), or fear of blood, injury, or injections.

-PTSD is a psychological reaction to experiencing or witnessing a significantly stressful, traumatic or shocking event.
-PTSD symptoms develop because the event has stressed, traumatised, or shocked the person so deeply that it overwhelms their normal ability to process what has happened; and
+- Post-Traumatic Stress Disorder (PTSD) – PTSD is a psychological reaction to experiencing or witnessing a significantly stressful, traumatic or shocking event.
+PTSD symptoms develop because the event has stressed, traumatised, or shocked the person so deeply that it overwhelms their normal ability to process what has happened.

-Especially in today’s World, “It’s none of my business”, should never be your response as an employer to a report of anxiety for many reasons besides meeting your obligations under the Health and Safety at Work Act 2015, and as an employee you should not expect such a response and be afraid to speak up about your health problems to your employer, whether the cause be mental, physical, emotional, or otherwise.
+Especially in today’s World, “It’s none of my business”, should never be your response as an employer to a report of anxiety for many reasons besides meeting your obligations under the Health and Safety at Work Act 2015.
+As an employee you should not expect such a response and be afraid to speak up about your health problems to your employer, whether the cause be mental, physical, emotional, or otherwise.